Leading Like A Lotus Leaf To End Wars. Lesson for Leaders

 • leading without being driven by personal gain or emotional reactivity

 Imagine leadership rooted in that mindset.
-An end to wars!
+An end to the need to control, be it in the home, community or country.

-Modern global affairs are shaped by forces that thrive on emotional escalation:
+Modern global affairs just like home affairs are easily shaped by forces that thrive on emotional escalation:

 • fear-driven narratives